I admit that I am still in that stage of grieving.

 I already gave him my answer.

-Everything is murky.
-False information coming from all directions.
+Everything is murky—false information coming from all directions.
 Truth is distorted until it’s no longer recognizable.
-The people you count on to stand for you are busy licking their own wounds and discerning their own truths.
+The people you count on to stand for you are busy licking their wounds and discerning their facts.

-And then there are the truths that hurt, too unbearable to accept.
-That we are poor and easily bought.
+And then there are the truths that hurt, too unbearable to accept that we are flawed and easily bought.
 That our education has failed.
 That it is hard to be a proud Filipino.

 You question your own sanity.
-Review your own version of truth.
-Because the gaslighting is real.
+Review your version of the truth because the gaslighting is real.
 And strong.

 The path of least resistance is to stop caring.
 But you know you can’t stop.
 Not now.
 Especially not now.

 It is not my place to promise victory at the end.
 The only victory I know is the daily affirmation that my truth can withstand the gaslighting.
 My truth remains standing on justice and righteousness.
-My truth remains anchored on love of God, love of country, and yes, on true self-love.
-That I love myself enough not to sell my soul, my principles, and not to take the easy way out.
+My fact remains anchored on the love of God, love of country, and yes, on true self-love that I love myself enough not to sell my soul, my principles, and not to take the easy way out.

 The only victory I know is affirmed every day on the truths that I do not cheer when China bullies a just Filipina, that I do not vote for thieves, that I do not believe in liars, that I do not believe that rights and justice are expendable.
 That I know criminals cannot stop crime.

 Everything is murky.
 Everything is dirty.
-And I’d love to just wipe the dirt off my sensitive skin and find a quiet, neat little space of fluffy bliss and pleasant peace.
+And I’d love just to wipe the dirt off my sensitive skin and find a quiet, neat little space of fluffy bliss and pleasant peace.
 But I remember what our pastor once said.
 The mustard seed in your hand, clean, untouched by dirt, remains there useless and eventually dies.
-That seed needs to be buried in dirt for it to grow, feed, and make a difference in the world.
+That seed needs to be buried in the ground to grow, feed, and make a difference in the world.